hishizuka/pizero_bikecomputer/doc/software_installation.md

   - `wikimedia`: An example map of a full-color map. [https://maps.wikimedia.org/](https://maps.wikimedia.org/)
   - `jpn_kokudo_chiri_in`: A map from Japan GSI. [https://cyberjapandata.gsi.go.jp](https://cyberjapandata.gsi.go.jp)
   - You can add a map URL to map.yaml.
 Specify the URL in tile format (tile coordinates by [x, y] and zoom level by [z]).
 And The map name is set to this setting `map`.
   - Also, you can set raster mbtiles mapsets generated from [mb-util](https://github.com/mapbox/mbutil).
 It is sqlite3 db packed with raster maptile images.
-The definition in map.yaml is following with sample mbtile map placed at `maptile/mbtile_map.mbtiles`.
+The definition in map.yaml is following with sample mbtile map named `sample_mbtile` placed at `maptile/sample_mbtile.mbtiles`.

 ```
 map.yaml entry

-  mbtile_map:
+  sample_mbtile:
     url:
     attribution: some attribution.
     use_mbtiles: true
 ```

 #### STRAVA_API section